erkaii/chessboarddetector/README.md

 The detector uses a multi-stage pipeline:

-1. Try OpenCV's `findChessboardCornersSB` on the `7x7` inner-corner pattern.
-When that works, we fit a homography and extrapolate the full board outline and grid.
+1. Try OpenCV's `findChessboardCornersSB` on the `7x7` inner-corner pattern across several grayscale variants, including inverted and contrast-normalized views.
-2. If the helper fails, generate board quadrilateral candidates from contours and oriented rectangles.
+2. If the full-image helper fails, generate board quadrilateral candidates from contours and oriented rectangles.
-3. Warp each candidate to a square view and score it using:
+3. Warp each candidate to a square view and retry `findChessboardCornersSB` on the rectified board crop before falling back to geometric scoring.
+4. Score remaining candidates using:
    - contrast between neighboring cells in the expected checker pattern,
    - edge energy along expected internal grid lines,
    - consistency of color variation across rows and columns.
-4. Pick the best candidate and project the `9x9` lattice back onto the original image.
+5. Pick the best result and project the `9x9` lattice back onto the original image.

 This keeps the implementation in classical CV only: no training, no neural nets.